rubo77/Lalumo/dev/PLAY_STORE.md

 ## Kurze Beschreibung

-Kids learn music with animal friends, melodies, and puzzles - playful and colorful!
+Music Education for Kids with animal friends and melodies - playful and colorful

 ## Vollständige Beschreibung